 1835—New Orleans, Louisiana: At the St. Charles Theater, when a popular French ballerina dances a new ballet, “The Revolt of the Harem,” she is accompanied by Felippe Cioffi “in a grand trombone solo by Weber” (Kmen 140, 211).
 A newspaper advertisement for a “grand ballet dance” at the St. Charles Theatre mentions a trombone solo by Felippe Cioffi: “In this beautiful dance Signior Cioffi will accompany Madamoiselle Celeste in a grand Trombone Solo.
 The whole of the music by Carl Maria von Weber” (New Orleans Commercial Bulletin).

-1835—Nuremberg, Germany: An alphabet picture book by George Nicolaus Renner features an image of “Musikdirector” that includes a rear-facing trombone (see upper-right of facing detail; public domain) (Nuremberg, German National Museum).
+1835—Nuremberg, Germany: An alphabet picture book by George Nicolaus Renner features an image of “Musikdirector” that includes a rear-facing trombone (see upper-right below detail; public domain) (Nuremberg, German National Museum).

 1835-67—Paris, France: Antoine Dieppo serves as solo trombonist of the Opéra orchestra (Sluchin, Slide Trombone).

 c.
 1836—Antoine Dieppo’s Méthod complete pour le trombone, an early method book for trombone (Wallace, Brass Solo 240).